Seatis/my-teaching-materials/exercises/variables-and-expressions/skills.md

 ### Numbers
  - Integer literal
+ - Minimum and maximum value of integers
  - Float literal
  - Add numbers
+ - Rounding when adding floats
  - Substract numbers
  - Modulo

 ### Strings
  - String literal

+### Booleans
+ - Boolean literal

 ### Types and expressions
  - indexing a collection using a variable (the index was stored in a varible)